carpentries/instructor-training/_episodes/18-preparation.md

 then you can safely skip the part of the lecture in which you were going to explain something that your learners already know.

-> ## How Many?
->
-> The Carpentries use formative assessments often.
-How many have we done during this episode?
-Put your guess in the Etherpad along with one example and the purpose that assessment served.
->
-> This discussion should take about 5 minutes.
->
->> ## Solution
->> This will depend on the event they are attending.
-Most attendees will guess low.
->> The purpose of this exercise is to emphasize the importance of frequent formative
->> assessments and that an individual assessment does not have to take a lot of time.
-> {: .solution}
-{: .challenge}

 > ## "Do You Understand?" is Ineffective as a Formative Assessment
 >